pololu/zumo-32u4-arduino-library/README.md

 ## Installing the library

-You can download this library from the [Zumo 32U4 Robot User's Guide](https://www.pololu.com/docs/0J63), or from the [a-star repository on GitHub](https://github.com/pololu/a-star).
-Extract the files from the downloaded ZIP file and find the "Zumo32U4" directory, which is inside the "libraries" folder.
-Copy the "Zumo32U4" folder into the "libraries" subdirectory inside your Arduino sketchbook directory.
-The Arduino sketchbook location is typically in your Documents folder in a subfolder named "Arduino".
-You can see the sketchbook location in the Arduino IDE Preferences dialog, which is available from the File menu.

-For example, if you are using Windows and you have not changed the sketchbook location, the "Zumo32U4" folder would be copied to:

-    C:\Users\<username>\Documents\Arduino\libraries\Zumo32U4
+If you are using version 1.6.2 or later of the [Arduino software (IDE)](http://www.arduino.cc/en/Main/Software), you can use the Library Manager to install this library:

+1. In the Arduino IDE, open the "Sketch" menu, select "Include Library", then "Manage Libraries...".
+2. Search for "Zumo32U4".
+3. Click the Zumo32U4 entry in the list.
+4. Click "Install".

+If this does not work, you can manually install the library:

+1. Download the [latest release archive from GitHub](https://github.com/pololu/zumo-32u4-arduino-library) and decompress it.
+2. Rename the folder "zumo-32u4-arduino-library-master" to "Zumo32U4".
+3. Move the "Zumo32U4" folder into the "libraries" directory inside your Arduino sketchbook directory.
+You can view your sketchbook location by opening the "File" menu and selecting "Preferences" in the Arduino IDE.
+If there is not already a "libraries" folder in that location, you should make the folder yourself.
-Next, restart the Arduino IDE.
+4. After installing the library, restart the Arduino IDE.

+## Examples

-After installing, you should look for the "Zumo32U4" entry in the "Examples" menu.
-This is where you can find all the example code provided by this library.
-If you cannot find the examples, then the library was probably not installed correctly and you should retry the installation instructions above.
+Several example sketches are available that show how to use the library.
+You can access them from the Arduino IDE by opening the "File" menu, selecting "Examples", and then selecting "Zumo32U4".
+If you cannot find these examples, the library was probably installed incorrectly and you should retry the installation instructions above.

 ## Classes and functions